ibm-cloud-docs/devsecops/devsecops-tutorial.md

 1. Create a branch from master.
 1. Update some code like in app or readme file and save changes.
 1. Submit merge request.
 1. Back on the CI toolchain page, click the `pr-pipeline` tile.
-Observe: the PR pipeline has been initiated.
+See that the PR pipeline is initiated.

-The corresponding Merge Request in your application repository will be in "Pending" state until all the stages of PR Pipeline finish successfully.
+The corresponding Merge Request that is in your application repository will be in "Pending" state until all the stages of PR Pipeline finish successfully.

 After the PR Pipeline run is successful, you can click it to explore numerous steps completed.